 Oh, and in case you’re wondering… I did win the bet.

 Weight: 10 pounds more than it was in 2016

 Age: Elder Millennial

 Hometown: Gresham, OR

 Blood Type: Red Blooded American

-Born in Portland, raised in Gresham (where he would eventually ascend to Youth Mayordom), Michael has been skulking around radio stations since he was 14 years old - he doesn’t know much else!
-As a producer, his responsibilities include making phone calls, pushing buttons, and telling people when to start/stop talking.
+Born in Portland, raised in Gresham (where he would eventually ascend to Youth Mayordom), Michael has been skulking around radio stations since he was 14 years old, which apparently qualifies him to do this.

 Feel free to email him at firstname.lastname@example.org, he’s super addicted to his phone and will probably see it right away.

 Bats: Right Throws: Right Humor: Dry Generation: X